Sadat-Shahriyar/Bangla-Grammatical-Error-Detection-And-Correction/README.md

 ### Description

 We synthetically added grammatical error to a grammatically coherent dataset collected from newspapers.
 We find the part of speech of each word in a sentence and randomly add/edit/exchange relevant parts of speech to create our erroneous dataset.
 We then split the dataset into `train`, `validation`, `test` sets and train our models.
+After training our models, we evaluate the amount of detected errors.

 ### Dataset example